How to Import Passwords into Google Chrome Using a CSV File

 1. Open the Chrome browser and click the three-dot icon.

-3. Then, click the three-dot icon next to Saved Passwords.
+3. Then, click on Passwords and then the three-dot icon next to Saved Passwords.

 4. Select Export Password.